 Right now, ZigBee systems are mostly spun up by professional installers and service providers.
 As lighting controls and HVAC systems are provisioned in commercial spaces, wireless control has become fairly common.
 Cable companies are using ZigBee for remote diagnostics and programming of in-home components (unbeknownst to most customers).
 But Heile also predicts a day when consumers are better in touch with smart energy and self-installed ZigBee home devices, to the point where a bigger market drives down prices, hooks more device makers and raises ZigBee's overall footprint in the wireless world.

 Though ZigBee does work in the same 2.4 GHz spectrum as 802.11g/n Wi-Fi devices, it is built to be non-contentious.
 This is as important as any practical functionality that ZigBee provides, as the 2.4 GHz space continues to be flooded with devices that chip away at Wi-Fi's performance in this busy band.

 Sure, a ZigBee dimmer switch may not be as sexy as an Amazon Kindle or some other wireless device, but it has the market cornered on name cuteness.
 And as residences and commercial buildings alike get smarter, ZigBee will continue to play a leading role.

 Disclaimer: I have no business relationship with the ZigBee Alliance.
-Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio